-The energy efficient school was constructed on a congested live site on the edge of a conservation area, initiating a 7,000-strong petition against the new school from the local community.
+The energy efficient school was constructed on a congested live site on the edge of a conservation area.
 Concerns regarding the access point in/out of site created delays in the planning stage of the project, resulting in an exceptionally tight programme which needed to be achieved to ensure delivery in time for the new school term.

 Live school: The new school was to be constructed within 2 metres of the original.
 We worked closely with the senior management team to ensure safe delivery, achieving zero AIR.

 Conservation area: Due to the sensitive nature of the build with political and ecological concerns, we worked with the school and Liverpool City Council to alleviate local residents’ concerns.
 Four open evenings were held to relay information about the project and dispel any misconceptions.
 With input from specialist advisory services, the team implemented environmentally sympathetic solutions and won over the support of the community.

 Programme: To ensure the project schedule was achieved, the whole design process and parallel pre-construction planning, had to be undertaken within 2 months.
 This was achieved successfully through specialist-led, Lean Planning workshops.
 We presented the target dates, then collaboratively developed solutions to improve the programme.
 Further surveys, reports and enhancements were fast tracked during this period to reduce risks and provide cost certainty.
 This allowed the school to decant into their new building 4 weeks early (supported by a team of 12 Kier staff), giving staff time to set up and familiarise with new surroundings, in time for the start of the new term.

 • 96% local spend (exceeding Liverpool City Council’s target of 85%) including 86% of suppliers within Liverpool